MyGodItsFull0fStars/Pong/README.md

 Small University project to get started using Phaser.
 Since I'm a beginner in creating games, every input is highly appreciated and the following text is just a summary of the commit changes.

+First, a Web Server needs to be set up to start the game.
+This can be achieved either with an IDE like WebStorm by Jetbrains or following one of the different methods in the following link: https://www.phaser.io/tutorials/getting-started/index

 With first commit it is still rather Pong, but uses different png's for ball and paddle. (back then a volleyball as a ball) Also tried out hands as paddles, since it would fit the volleyball.